Silverthorne Attorneys Can Help.

 According to the National Highway Traffic Safety Administration (NHTSA) 9,130 motorcyclists were killed and 163,000 riders were injured due to vehicle accidents from 2010 through 2011.
-Given these numbers, it is important for motorcyclists and vehicle motorists to be aware of each other and share the roadway.
-During rush hour, our highways become clogged with bumper-to-bumper traffic and it is common to see motorcyclists zigzagging between vehicles or “lane splitting” in an attempt to avoid the gridlock.
+Given these numbers, it is important for motorcyclists and motorists to be aware of each other and share the roadway.
+During rush hour, our highways become clogged with bumper-to-bumper traffic.
+Every accident lawyer knows it is common to see motorcyclists zigzagging between vehicles.
+Or “lane splitting” in an attempt to avoid the gridlock.
 This practice, along with vehicle driver inattention, has become a major cause of motorcycle accidents.

 Accident Lawyer | If you can’t fit, don’t split

 Lane splitting refers to the practice of a motorcyclist riding between lanes of stopped or slower moving traffic on the highway.
 Or riding between lanes to the front of traffic stopped at an intersection.
 According to the California Office of Traffic Safety, lane splitting is not illegal when done in a manner that is not reckless.